LukazMartin/Web-Scraping/README.md

 ## Description

-The goal of this project is to create 2 WebScraping bots with different technologies on different sizes and save the relevant information.
+The goal of this project is to create 2 WebScraping bots with different technologies on different sites and save the relevant information.

 ## First Crawler